 The Focus of CMA vs MBA

-Certified Management Accounting is recognized as a specialized qualification.
+Certified Management Accounting is recognized as a specialized qualification in management accounting.
 To achieve it, you have to indicate a high-level understanding of a broad scope of financial topics.
 Passing the CMA exam essentially proves that you are an expert in this field.

 An MBA is a broad academic qualification.
 When you specialize in finance or accounting, you may be able to take the CMA exam or CPA exam to further your skills.
 It is a more general degree that has a broader coverage of financial topics.